kaikokeke/kaikokeke/packages/environment/common/src/lib/application/environment-store.gateway.md

 ## Getting Started

-To use an environment store create a class that extends from `EnvironmentStore` and implement required methods, as described in the API and examples.
+You can create an environment store class extending from `EnvironmentStore` and implementing the required methods as described in the API and examples.
 The most basic implementation is shown below.

 ```ts
 import { EnvironmentStore, Properties } from '@kaikokeke/environment';